 A few years back one of the villagers had noticed that some of the iron chain links from the bridge were found missing, probably stolen.
 These fetch a lot of money in the black market because of its historical value, so some thieves might have stolen the same for a quick buck.
 To prevent further pilferage, the bridge -was shuttered and locked.

-We climbed down the steps on the side of the river bank and soon we could hear the river crashing against the rocks in a huge roar and soon we got our first view of the magnificent historic Chagzam Bridge.
+We climbed down the steps on the side of the river bank and soon we could hear the river crashing against the rocks in a huge roar and soon we got our first view of the magnificent historic Chagzam Bridge Tawang.
 I had goosebumps, just imagining how this engineering marvel was accomplished 600 years ago, perhaps from the year 1420 to Year 1430 AD.

 We passed a short structure with a bunch of prayer stones, which may have held a few prayer wheels as was the norm in those days.
 You can see prayer wheels almost everywhere in Arunachal Pradesh.
 The housing wall had some stone inscriptions in Tibetan which we could not decipher.
 Chakzam bridge is about 60 Metres including the housings at both the ends.
 The iron chain links start at the beginning of the housing.